Ballantynes: 1947 Ballantynes fire

 A Commission of Inquiry into the fire found both Ballantynes and the fire brigade responsible for the high loss of life.
 Ballantynes accepted its share of responsibility.
 The Commission’s recommendations proved to be a catalyst for change ‘in the way public buildings safeguarded staff and customers, and in the administration of the fire brigade’.
 When Ballantynes reopened on the same site in temporary premises in 1948, fire alarms had been installed and a new pamphlet on safety was issued to staff.
 The first rule – in bold type – described how to evacuate the premises in an emergency.

 Post-fire

 In 1948, Ballantynes reopened in a temporary premises on the same site.
-The store was rebuilt in four stages and was completed in 1963, the new store was designed by Warren & Mahoney.
+The store was rebuilt in four stages and was completed in 1963, the new store was designed by Warren & Mahoney and constructed by Charles Luney.

+In 1991 and 1992, respectively, D.I.C. and Kirkcaldie & Stains, approached Ballantynes in efforts to sell themselves to the company, Ballantynes declined both offers.

+Following the closure of the three hotel boutiques in 1997, Ballantynes received offers to open branches within the Christchurch Arts Centre, Christchurch Gondola, Merivale, and in Christchurch suburban shopping centres, Ballantynes declined all offers.